Part 2: Objects and Properties

 Objects and Methods

 In the Insert STK Objects tool, you will see Scenario Objects, Attached Objects, and Methods.
-Scenario objects are children of the larger Scenario () (e.g. STK_Objects_Properties).
+Scenario objects are children of the larger Scenario ().
 Attached objects are the children of scenario objects.
 You must add scenario objects before you can add attached objects.

 To insert an object, you must choose a particular method.
-These methods determine the starting properties of each object and you can change these properties later.
-For instance, when this training says to "Insert a Default Object," that means insert an object using the default method.
-You should pick the method for the demands of your scenario, as we will show later in this training.
+These methods determine the starting properties of each object.
+You can change these properties later.
+For instance, when this tutorial says to "Insert a Default Object," that means insert an object using the Insert Default method.
+You should pick the method for the demands of your scenario, as you will do later in this tutorial.

 Scenario-level objects